Brodiaea filifolia

 The bulb is a resident of scattered remaining vernal pool and grassland habitats.
-It is a federally listed threatened species and it is listed as an endangered species on the state level.
+It is a federally listed threatened species and it has been listed as an endangered species since 1982 on the state level.

 Description

 Brodiaea filifolia is a perennial producing an inflorescence 20 to 30 centimeters tall which bears bright purple flowers.
 Each flower has six spreading tepals 1 to 1.5 centimeters long with a center containing three stamens and narrow or small staminodes, which are flat sterile stamens lying against the tepals.